arnetraff/learning-journey/README.md

 # Experience

 - [ ] You don't need to read a book to understand concepts.
 Some books contain duplicate lines and extra contents which is waste of time.
 A blog post or an online tutorial site can help better.
+- [ ] You read alot in books and you almost forget what you read in beginning so its better to make notes.